MicrosoftDocs/win32/desktop-src/SecAuthN/considerations-for-the-web-page-development.md

 ---
-Description: 'Web Authentication Broker is built on the top of the same technologies that power Internet Explorer in Windows.' ms.assetid: '4BBAE30F-63AB-4AB0-9C99-016EF05220E8'
+Description: Web Authentication Broker is built on the top of the same technologies that power Internet Explorer in Windows. ms.assetid: 4BBAE30F-63AB-4AB0-9C99-016EF05220E8
-title: Considerations for the web page development
+title: Considerations for the web page development ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Considerations for the web page development